Hauh4444/WIS-Accuracy-Data-Analytics/README.md

 - **Professional Test Suite**: 194+ comprehensive test cases with senior engineer quality standards
 - **Data Models**: Comprehensive database table models for WISE Info, UPH, Details, Zone, Tag, and TagRange tables

+## TODO
+- Add Linux support
+  - Implement alternative database connectivity for Linux systems (mdbtools, pyodbc with unixODBC, or SQLite conversion workflow)
+  - Detect OS at runtime and gracefully disable or adapt Microsoft Access–specific functionality when on non-Windows environments
+  - Create compatibility layer or conversion utility to read .mdb/.accdb files without native Access drivers
+  - Ensure consistent data handling and report generation across platforms once database access is resolved
+- Implement logging that works when packaged with PyInstaller
+  - Ensure logs can be written to a consistent location regardless of frozen (`sys._MEIPASS`) or development mode
+  - Consider rotating log files and storing in `%APPDATA%/WIS-Accuracy-Data-Analytics/logs` on Windows
+- Add fallback in dynamic database loading
+  - When initial database load fails, automatically attempt to locate and load the last good save database files
+- Review and improve test suite
+  - Ensure all core modules, services, and UI components are fully covered
+  - Add missing edge case tests for database loading, employee hours, and report generation
+  - Ensure tests run consistently in both development and PyInstaller environments
+  - Update mocks and fixtures for new features
+  - Verify 90%+ coverage target is maintained

 ## Installation

 **Windows Only**: This application requires Windows with Microsoft Access database drivers.